It is possible to specify the method of interpolation to be used for nonlinear

 (assuming the input value is increasing) as shown in the middle plot of Figure 4.

-means the output retains the value of the last dependent
+floor means the output retains the value of the last dependent

 variable breakpoint until the next independent breakpoint value is reached (assuming